integreat-io/map-transform/README.md

 #### `bucket({ path, buckets })` transformer

-The `bucket` transformer will split an array out in buckets based on filter pipelines, i.e. pipelines that will return truthy for the items that belong in a certain bucket.
+The `bucket` transformer will split an array out in buckets based on condition pipelines (pipelines that will return truthy for the items that belong in a certain bucket) or by size (how many items from the array to put in a bucket).

 The buckets are defined in an array on the `buckets` property, with one object per bucket.
 The object has a `key` property that will be the key of the bucket on the target object.
-It also has a `pipelines` array, which is a pipeline that will return truthy for the items that belong in the bucket.
+When distributing based on condition pipelines, you set a `condition` property to a pipeline that will return truthy for the items that belong in the bucket.
+When distributing based on size, you set `size` to the number of items you want to put in this bucket.
+You may also combine `condition` and `size`, to get the provided number of items matching the condition.

 You may also specify a `path` to the array that will be sorted into buckets.

-Each item is tested against the bucket pipelines in the order the buckets are defined, and will be placed in the first bucket that matches.
-You may have a bucket without a pipeline, which will serve as a catch-all bucket, and should therefore be placed last.
+Each item is tested against the bucket condition in the order the buckets are defined, and will be placed in the first bucket that matches.
+You may have a bucket without a condition or size, which will serve as a catch-all bucket, and should therefore be placed last.

 When a bucket is run in reverse, the items in the buckets will be merged into one array.
 The order of the items will be the same as the order of the buckets